 Energy.
 There is still a hell of a lot of debate around this one.
 As in, should you actually count calories?
-The simple answer: no. Think about it, is eating 300 calories of jujubes the same as eating a banana—nope!
-So you've got to look at the rest of the label to weigh the good vs. bad.
-It's kind of like nutritional math...
+The simple answer: no. Think about it—is eating 300 calories of jujubes the same as eating a banana?
+Nope!
+So you’ve got to look at the rest of the label to weigh the good vs. the bad.
+It’s kind of like nutritional math...

-Okay, so technically this is categorized as an "unhealthy" fat.
-You know when you order a ribeye and have to trim off the excess...fat?
-Yeah, that's saturated.
+OK, so technically this is categorized as an “unhealthy” fat.
+You know when you order a rib eye and have to trim off the excess...fat?
+Yeah, that’s saturated.
 Makes a lot of sense now, right?
 But so is a lot of really effing delicious stuff like CHEESE and yogurt!
-According to the pros, limiting this particular "unhealthy" fat to only 7% of your daily consumption is the key to a healthy heart.
-See, you don't have to step away from the brie.
+According to the pros, limiting this particular “unhealthy” fat to only 7 percent of your daily consumption is the key to a healthy heart.
+See, you don’t have to step away from the brie.

 Another good vs. evil debate for you guys.
-There's LDL, a.k.a bad cholesterol that build plaque in your arteries—no bueno.
+There’s LDL, aka bad cholesterol that builds plaque in your arteries—no bueno.
 And HDL, the good cholesterol that prevents the aforementioned from happening.
-Although most high cholesterol problems stem from familial history, there are dietary ways to avoid high blood cholesterol: stay away from saturated and trans fats.
+Although most high-cholesterol problems stem from familial history, there are dietary ways to avoid high blood cholesterol: Stay away from saturated and trans fats.

 That essential nutrient that makes everything taste :ok_hand:.
-But too much of it can lead to a whole slew of healthy issues and the fact is, most of us are consuming way to much.
-Industry standards recommend 1000-1500 mg a day, whereas most of us take in 3000 mg.
+But too much of it can lead to a whole slew of health issues, and the fact is most of us are consuming way too much.
+Industry standards recommend 1,000-1,500 mg a day, whereas most of us take in 3,000 mg.
 Let that sink in.

 Yet again, another one with dual meaning.
-As you may already have heard, you've got your complex carbs and simple carbs—think rice, whole grains, vegetables, fruits, and sugars respectively.
-As you can tell the former is much healthier and nutritionally-dense that the latter.
+As you may already have heard, you’ve got your complex carbs and simple carbs—think rice, whole grains, vegetables, fruits, and sugars respectively.
+As you can tell, the former is much healthier and nutritionally dense than the latter.
 And while your nutrition label may not spell it out for you, just take a look at the ingredients list to determine where these carbs might be coming from.

-Guys, we're onto the good stuff!
-Technically a carbohydrate (see they aren't all that bad!), fibre doesn't get digested by the body.
-Instead it passes through keeping you, uh, regular, levels out your blood sugar levels and lowers high blood cholesterol.
-A good amount to work in is 26-30 grams day.
+Guys, we’re onto the good stuff!
+Technically a carbohydrate (see, they aren’t all that bad!), fiber doesn’t get digested by the body.
+Instead it passes through, keeping you, uh, regular, levels out your blood sugar levels, and lowers high blood cholesterol.
+A good amount to work in is 26-30 grams a day.